Fiscal Policies and Procedures

 Authorization and Approval

-Expenditures for Restricted Funds follow the same policies for General Funds with the following exceptions:
+Expenditures for Restricted Funds follow the same policies for General Funds with the following exception.

 Payment Processing

-Bill.com generates all checks and records the payments within the Accounting Software.
+- Bill.com generates all checks/ACH transfers and records the payments within the Accounting Software.

-All scanned copies of checks with document support are saved in the individual school folders located on Bill.com.
+- All scanned copies of checks with document support are saved in the vendor file located on Bill.com.

 Fixed Assets - General